Pattern of DNA Damage Links Colorectal Cancer and Diet High in Red Meat

 Numerous studies have linked a diet high in red and processed meats with colorectal cancer, but it’s been unclear how eating cheeseburgers, hot dogs, and lamb chops could fuel the development of this disease.

 New insights may soon be at hand.
-Kana Wu, M.D., Ph.D., of the Dana-Farber Cancer Institute and Harvard Medical School, designed a study to see if frequent consumption of red and processed meat, a known risk factor for colorectal cancer, may leave a specific pattern of DNA damage, known as a mutational signature, in colorectal tumors.
+Kana Wu, M.D., Ph.D., of the Department of Nutrition at the Harvard T.H.
+Chan School of Public Health, initiated a study to see if frequent consumption of red and processed meat, a known risk factor for colorectal cancer, may leave a specific pattern of DNA damage, known as a mutational signature, in colorectal tumors.

 In collaboration with Dr. Wu, a team of researchers did identify such a pattern in the colorectal tumors of people who had reported having diets that were high in red and processed meat.
 This "alkylating" damage was caused by specific compounds that are produced in the body after the consumption of red meat.